-Alpha Kappa Psi’s Guidance on Coronavirus
+Alpha Kappa Psi’s Guidance for Chapters During COVID-19

 As an organization, our brothers’ safety, health, and well-being remain our highest priority.

 Further, the larger impact of the virus, regarding travel restrictions and other precautions are significant–noting we are all working through the challenges of daily updates on the status of COVID-19 and the subsequent changes we are all facing over the next few months.

 Many US-based campuses where AKPsi chapters operate have moved to on-line classes for at minimum several weeks beginning the Winter/Spring 2022 term.

 The intention of this page is to provide a clearinghouse for resources that are helpful to all brothers, chapter officers, and volunteers.

 As each chapter accommodates and adapts to ongoing changes with institution, local, and state guidance, we would like to provide additional guidance in chapter operations, pledging, and rituals.